MSc Business Project ManagementSouthwark Campus

-This accredited masters course is for individuals wishing to further their careers in project management or consultancy.
+This masters course is for individuals wishing to further their careers in project management or consultancy.
 In today's business environment, the skills of the project manager have never been more in demand.
 Organisations, businesses and governments are becoming increasingly aware of the strategic importance of effective project management for gaining a competitive advantage.

 A masters degree in the rapidly growing area of project management will help develop skills that are highly sought-after globally in almost every sector.